 Albertas Run, owned by Trevor Hemmings and trained by Jonjo O’Neill, is the only two-time winner of the race.
 He was successful in both 2010 and 2011, and also finished runner-up in 2012.
 Indeed, he ran at The Festival a total of seven times and also won the RSA Novices’ Chase in 2008.

-Paul Nicholls has trained the Ryanair winner three times while Nicky Henderson and David Pipe have each enjoyed two winners, while Dynaste is the only grey to have won the Ryanair Chase.
+Paul Nicholls has trained the Ryanair winner three times while Nicky Henderson and David Pipe have each enjoyed two winners.
+Dynaste is the only grey to have won the Ryanair Chase.

 McCoy partnered Albertas Run for his two victories and made all on Uxizandre in 2015.
 Uxizandre, trained by Alan King, was the final one of McCoy’s 31 victories at The Festival and beat a field that include future Timico Cheltenham Gold Cup hero Don Cossack.

-The largest field for the Ryanair Chase in 2016 saw Vautour defeat 14 rivals, while the smallest was last year when only six went to post.
+The largest field for the Ryanair Chase in 2016 saw Vautour defeat 14 rivals, while the smallest lined up in 2019 when only six went to post.
 Eight horses contested the race last year.

 2018 - Balko Des Flos